Damzwan/sketchmate/docs/DRAW_ENGINE.md

 - **Tile size** — 512 px desktop, 384 px mobile, plus a 2 px overscan (`OS`) to avoid seams.

-Minimum zoom is the first tier above `OVERVIEW_TIER`, divided by `renderScale`.
-The viewport therefore never settles in the overview-only range.
+Minimum viewport zoom is the first configured tier (`0.125`), independent of `renderScale`.
+Between `0.125` and the first tile-backed zoom (`0.5 / renderScale`), the adaptive overview is the authoritative picture.
+This lets collaborators survey the surrounding canvas without allocating hundreds of coarse tiles.
 Maximum zoom is `ZOOM_TIERS[last] / renderScale`.

 ---